What is a calm down corner? How does it compare to a timeout chair? Find out the difference plus what’s in ours!

 What I find so incredibly funny about having kids is how quickly you forget.
 The calm down corner served its purpose for a while in our family, my daughter seemed to need it less and poof!
 It was forgotten.

 My son is struggling with self-regulation.
 Sibling rivalry seems to be at an all-time high in our household.
 Also, my two-year-old has had a few tantrums and my daughter’s will is definitely proving to be strong.
 So, I knew it was time to set up a new and improved one in our new home.

-Also and most importantly, the parent can join the child in the calm down corner.
+The most important of these is that the parent can join the child in the calm down corner.

 Related reading: Stop Yelling at Your Kids with This Simple Strategy

 Here are two easy DIY items in our calm down corner that also make for fun activities to do with young kids.

 Two simple activities to build on your calm down corner

 - glitter glue (we got ours from the dollar store) and/or sand or water beads

 - sequins, small plastic rocks, small plastic toys, feathers or any items of your choice